Aaron Skonnard: Pluralsight One

+Acquisitions

+During Skonnard's tenure as CEO, Pluralsight acquired several companies including PeepCode, TrainSignal, TekPub, Digital-Tutors, Smarterer, Code School, HackHands, Train Simple, GitPrime, DevelopIntelligence, Next Tech, and A Cloud Guru.

 Recognition

-Skonnard has been recognized for his leadership as Pluralsight's CEO.
+Skonnard has received several awards for entrepreneurship and leadership.
 In 2013, he received an Ernst & Young Entrepreneur of the Year Award.
-In 2016, he was announced as one of Utah Business's CEO of the Year honorees.
-MountainWest Capital Network also named Skonnard their Entrepreneur of the Year for 2016.
-Skonnard was also awarded Utah CEO of the Year at the inaugural Utah Startup Awards in 2016.
+In 2016, he was recognized as one of Utah Business's CEO of the Year honorees and named Entrepreneur of the Year by MountainWest Capital Network.
+That same year, Skonnard was awarded Utah CEO of the Year at the inaugural Utah Startup Awards.
+In 2017, he was inducted into the Utah Technology Council Hall of Fame.

 Silicon Slopes

 In November 2015, Skonnard helped launch the Start Foundation, a 501(c)(3) organization hoping to improve Utah's tech industry.
 At launch, Skonnard was named the foundation's chairman.

-In December 2016, the organizations Silicon Slopes and Beehive Startups formed a new nonprofit together.
-Skonnard explained on Twitter that this would replace the Start Foundation.
-Skonnard serves on the organization's board, whose mission statement seeks to increase diversity and provide resources for startups and entrepreneurs in Utah.
+In December 2016, the Start Foundation was replaced by a newly formed nonprofit started by Silicon Slopes and Beehive Startups.
+Skonnard served on the board of Silicon Slopes, which focuses increasing diversity and providing resources for startups and entrepreneurs in Utah.

+In 2019, Skonnard helped launch the Silicon Slopes Computer Science fund and donated $1 million to help support efforts to get computer science in every school in Utah.
+Skonnard and entrepreneurs challenged Utah legislators to respond in kind, which led to the passage and funding of HB227.

 Investments

-Skonnard has also invested in various tech startups in the Utah area, including Bevy, Divvy, Numetric, and Grow.
+Skonnard has invested in a number of companies including: